 As a result of the March 2009 amendments, the criminal provisions dealing with predatory pricing and price discrimination were repealed.
 The price maintenance provision was decriminalised and transformed into a reviewable practice under the civil provisions of the Act.
 Relations with customers are therefore largely dealt with by the civil reviewable practices regime discussed in greater detail below.

 Reviewable practices (non-merger)

 The Act contains many civil provisions dealing with certain trade practices that are not objectionable as such, and are therefore not prohibited.
-If, however, certain conditions are fulfilled – notably, in most cases, where the conduct has the effect of lessening competition – the commissioner can refer the matter to the Tribunal for review.
-If the Tribunal finds that the conditions are met, it may issue an order prohibiting the continuance of such practice and in some cases make such other orders to overcome the anti-competitive effect of the practice or even, in some situations, order the payment of significant monetary penalties.
-The Act also affords private litigants a limited right to seek relief from the Tribunal, with leave, from certain reviewable practices (refusal to supply, exclusivity, tied selling, price maintenance and market restriction).
+If, however, certain conditions are fulfilled - notably, in most cases, where the conduct has the effect of lessening competition - the commissioner can refer the matter to the Tribunal for review.
+If the Tribunal finds that the conditions are met, it may issue an order prohibiting the continuance of such practice, make such other orders to overcome the anti-competitive effect of the practice or even, in some situations, order the payment of significant monetary penalties.
+In the case of price maintenance and refusal to deal, if the conduct has had or is likely to have an 'adverse effect' on competition, it may be subject to an order of the Competition Tribunal.
+The Act also affords private litigants a right to seek relief from the Tribunal, with leave, from certain reviewable practices (refusal to supply, exclusivity, tied selling, price maintenance and market restriction).
 The following trade practices are subject to review.

 Refusal to deal

 If the Tribunal finds that there is a refusal to supply and that: